In a world where drugs were completely legal, Liam Reynolds and his undergraduate mates would be hailed as over-achievers.

 Last week, 21-year-old Reynolds, the ringleader, started a four-year prison sentence after being found guilty of conspiracy to import and supply controlled drugs.
 His nine co-defendants, aged between 20 and 22, were convicted of a mixture of importation, supply and money laundering offences, but were all given suspended sentences and avoided jail.

 What this case illustrates neatly is that anyone – even a fuzzy-faced student from Leeds – can now set up their own drug importation and sales business.
 All you need is a laptop, a student loan, a bit of dark web know-how and you've become the Pablo Escobar of your local student party scene.
-Of course, you could lose all your money, sell someone some deadly pills or end up spending quite a long time in prison, but I guess those are the risks you take.
+Of course, you could lose all your money, sell someone some deadly pills or end up spending quite a long time in prison, but if you'd rather chance it than get a job at the SU, you know, it's always an option.

 The online drug market, unsurprisingly, is widely known as a place where drug users go to buy drugs.
 But a report published last year called "Not an 'Ebay for Drugs': The Cryptomarket 'Silk Road' as a Paradigm Shifting Criminal Innovation" found that between a third and half of all sales on the Silk Road were bulk purchases worth £1,000 to £2,000, rather than the odd gram or two of mephedrone.